 I’m writing all of my writing projects now using Google Docs as Pages are too heavy and Ulysses went the subscribing route and Wow!
-I didn’t know that Google docs has this voice speaking thing that would automatically write everything that I talk about.
+I didn’t know that Google doc has this voice speaking feature that would automatically write everything that I talk about.
 The technology is still far from perfect, it’s slow and some of the words are omitted but it’s a start.

 It’s been a long time I didn’t read your blog.
 I miss your writing.
 Its feel like you know how to write something that I couldn’t explain..